KI7MT/wspr-analytics/examples/README.md

  Finished !!
 ```

-# Query Parquet File with PySpak
+# Query Parquet File with PySpark

 The next phase is to run read / query tests with [PySpark][], [Python] and
 [Scala] DataSet in a distributed manner.